 One of them was a woman, but after checking, Koepcke realized it was not her mother.

 Amongst these passengers, however, Koepcke found a bag of sweets.
 It would serve as her only food source for the rest of her days in the forest.

 It was around this time that Koepcke heard and saw rescue planes and helicopters above, yet her attempts to draw their attention were unsuccessful.

-On the ninth day in the forest, Koepcke came across a hut and decided to rest in it, where she recalls thinking she’d probably die alone in the jungle.
+On her ninth day trekking in the forest, Juliane Koepcke came across a hut and decided to rest in it, where she recalled thinking that she’d probably die out there alone in the jungle.

 “The first man I saw seemed like an angel,” said Koepcke.

-After she was treated for her injuries, Koepcke was reunited with her father.
-She also helped authorities locate the plane and over the course of a few days they were able to find and identify the dead bodies.
-Of the 91 people aboard, Juliane Koepcke was the sole survivor.
+Juliane Koepcke went on to help authorities locate the plane, and over the course of a few days, they were able to find and identify the corpses.
+Of the 92 people aboard, Juliane Koepcke was the sole survivor.

-In 1998 she returned to the site of the crash for the documentary, Wings of Hope, about her incredible story.
+In 1998, she returned to the site of the crash for the documentary Wings of Hope about her incredible story.
 On her flight with director Werner Herzog, she once again sat in seat 19F.
 Koepcke found the experience to be therapeutic.